jamesbehr/nix/docs/INSTALL.md

 Mount a plain encrypted LUKS container to the device and zero it out.
 This writes random data to the drive.

-    cryptsetup open --type plain --key-file /dev/urandom to_be_wiped dd if=/dev/zero of=/dev/mapper/to_be_wiped status=progress bs=1M
+    cryptsetup open --type plain --key-file /dev/urandom /dev/nvme0n1 to_be_wiped
+    dd if=/dev/zero of=/dev/mapper/to_be_wiped status=progress bs=1M
-    cryptsetup close to_be_wuped
+    cryptsetup close to_be_wiped

 Check that the zeroes were overwritten with random data.